THE FINAL YEARS

 PACE LANDMASTER :

-Glenayre, the Canadian based company described above, made a final model IMTS and cellular combination telephone in approximately 1986, consisting of two radio packages (one IMTS and one cellular) piggy-backed together and feeding a Glenayre GL-3000 control head.
+Glenayre, the Canadian based company described previously, made a final model IMTS and cellular combination telephone in approximately 1986, consisting of two radio packages (one IMTS and one cellular) piggy-backed together and feeding a Glenayre GL-3000 control head.
 [Photos to follow]

 HARRIS ALPHA 2000 :

 Harris, mentioned previously, offered their final IMTS mobile telephone as the Alpha 2000 series.
 The Alpha 2000 was a very advanced and superbly made high power mobile unit with a built-in supervisory package which used a control head identical to that used on the earlier "Alpha 40" equipment, other than a slightly different keypad overlay with a couple of different functions.
 That control head, which appears identical to a standard AMPS cellular phone head of the mid-1980's, used a serial communication line to control the supervisory package in the radio.
 The original Alpha 2000 was programmed with a "suitcase" style programmer which used "one time" 32x8 "proms" as used in first generation cellular phones.
 See my page on car telephone test and programming equipment for a photo of one.
 The Alpha 2000 "E" model utilized a re-programmable EEPROM chip to hold subscriber ID and other information, but required a different programmer, consisting of an Epson HX-20 computer and printer plus some interface hardware.
-The Alpha 2000 was made for VHF and UHF systems, and a UHF TV-channel sharing model was also made for a number of "Metro" 470 MHz mobile telephone systems apparently unrelated to the Bell System.
+The Alpha 2000 was made for VHF and UHF systems, and a UHF TV-channel sharing model was also made for a number of "Metro" 470 MHz mobile telephone systems apparently unrelated to the Bell System or one-of-a-kind FCC authorizations.
 The Alpha 2000-ET had an extra socket on the front with provisions for stacking a Harris cellular transceiver on top, for those customers who needed both capabilities.
 This socket was located below the normal power and control sockets, on the underside of the handle.

 Alpha 2000: Original model, uses 32x8 one-time PROM chip for programming